-

 Time travel behind the wheel of a nuclear-powered DeLorean is the premise of the 1985 hit movie Back to the Future.
 The film follows the comedic adventures of Marty McFly, a high school student who is accidentally transported back thirty … Continue reading

-Posted in Archives on the Air, Authors and literature, Horror, Motion picture actors and actresses, motion picture history, science fiction
+Posted in Fantasy, Hollywood history, Motion picture actors and actresses, motion picture history, Pop Culture, popular culture, science fiction, Uncategorized

 Leave a comment